GiacomoPauletti/Benchmarking-AI-Factories/docs-src/api/server.md

 ### Send Prompt to vLLM Service

-Send a text prompt to a single service or service group (group automatically routes to a healthy replica):
+Send a text prompt to a single service or service group (automatically routes to a healthy replica):

 ```bash
 curl -X POST http://localhost:8001/api/v1/vllm/3652098/prompt \